lucievomelova/RhythmRecognition/tests/README.md

 There are no specific tests for onset detection.
 Onset detection approaches are compared by comparing the results of the following steps using different onset detection approaches.

+The conclusion is that both novelty functions performed well and that there is no clear winner.

 ## Tempo analysis
 Tempo analysis testing can be found in file `test-tempo.ipynb`.
 Results of these tests are in the file `tempograms.csv`.
 This file contains the correct tempo and then calculated tempi from each combination of approaches.

+The Fourier tempogram performed significantly better than the autocorrelation tempogram.

 ## Beat detection
 Beat detection testing file is `test-beat.ipynb`.
 This file generates audio files from provided songs, and it adds